bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 The [vim-one](https://github.com/rakr/vim-one) `colorscheme` advertises itself as *a light and dark Vim colorscheme, shamelessly stolen from Atom*.
 It is basically a port of Atom's [One](http://blog.atom.io/2015/02/18/one-themes.html) theme.
-Whenever I get bored with my own *moonfly* color scheme I change over to *One*.
+When I get bored with my own *moonfly* color scheme I change over to *One*.

 visual-star-search
 ------------------